gravitational/careers/challenges/frontend/challenge.md

 This is a test challenge and we have no intent of using the code you’ve submitted in production.
 This is your work, and you are free to do whatever you feel is reasonable with it.
-In the scenario when you don’t pass, you can open source it with any license and use it as a portfolio project.
+In the scenario where you don’t pass, you can open source it with any license and use it as a portfolio project.

 ## Areas of focus

 These are the areas we will be evaluating in the submission:

 * Use consistent coding style.
-We follow recommended [ESLint](https://eslint.org/docs/user-guide/configuring/configuration-files#using-eslintrecommended) and [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react#configuration) rules for JS and use [prettier](https://prettier.io/) code formatter.
+We use the recommended [ESLint](https://eslint.org/docs/user-guide/configuring/configuration-files#using-eslintrecommended) and [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react#configuration) rules for JS, and format our code with [prettier](https://prettier.io/).
 * Create a few unit-tests for scenarios you think make sense.
 * Make sure builds are reproducible.
 Pick any vendoring/packaging system that will allow us to get consistent build results.